mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 2nd: Run 50 minutes EASY.
 Ideally this is off the bike.
 But whatever works with the schedule works with me.

 ### NOTES
-Time: **130 Mins** &nbsp;Run: **8km** &nbsp;NP: **118W**
+Total Time: **130 Mins** &nbsp;Run: **8km** &nbsp;NP: **118W**

-Wedding expo came first, then the run, then the spin on the trainer.
+Wedding expo came first, then the late afternoon run, then the spin on the trainer.

 The **legs felt heavy** right away.
-No choice but to run easy up to _Panama Flats_ and back.
+No choice but to run easy up to [Panama Hill](javascript:flkty.select(2);) and back.
 Impending weather and daylight was my motivation to get the run in first.
 I had a gel ~30 minutes in.

-I was on the bike shortly after the run.
-Free ride on the trainer and I rode easy.  **Not much energy** in the legs for this activity either.
+I was on the trainer shortly after the run. **Not much energy** in the legs for this activity either.
 I had a bottle with 70g of carb mix  consumed in the first hour, and just water for the last 20 minutes.

 Pasta dinner flowed the ride.